apache/apisix-website/blog/en/blog/2023/12/26/zhengcaiyun-uses-apisix.md

 The Triple protocol, designed by Dubbo3, is an RPC communication protocol based on HTTP.
 It fully embraces the gRPC protocol, supporting various communication models such as Request-Response and Streaming, and is compatible with both HTTP/1 and HTTP/2.
 Several features of the Triple protocol address our project's specific needs.

-* Full compatibility with the HTTP/2-based gRPC protocol: Despite the Triple protocol sounding like a proprietary solution, it's actually a standardized, public protocol compatible with both HTTP/1 and HTTP/2.
+* Full compatibility with the HTTP/2-based gRPC protocol: Despite the Triple protocol sounding like a proprietary solution, it's a standardized, public protocol compatible with both HTTP/1 and HTTP/2.
 This signifies robust penetrability, effectively resolving one of our pain points—scenario support.

 * Compatibility with HTTP/1 and HTTP/2, exhibiting robust penetrability.